-To measure how well your business is doing financially – and determine if you’ve got the money to continue moving forward, you need to establish key performance indicators (KPIs).
+To measure how well your company is doing financially – and determine if you’ve got the money to continue moving forward, you need to establish and monitor business key performance indicators (KPIs).

-- Can I afford to hire a new person, and what can I pay?
+- Can we afford to hire a new person?
+If so, what can we pay?

-- Can I afford to offer benefits such as 401(k)?
+- Can we afford to offer benefits such as 401(k)?

-Here are four KPIs to help you find out.
+Below are four basic KPIs to get you started.

 1. Gross profit trailing twelve months